Wigs - Tips and Guides

 You may use hair dryers, but only for human hair wigs, and only using the lowest heat setting.
 Blow dry until it is entirely free from moisture before storing it.
 Unless the synthetic hair fibers of your wig are heat-resistant, the heat of the blow dryer can melt the synthetic hair, so avoid doing so.

-Step 3: Fold your wig
+Step 3: Fold Your Wig

-Step 4: Place a hairnet on the folded wig
+Step 4: Place a Hairnet on the Folded Wig

 It is important to keep the wigs' unique style.
 Whether it has curls or waves, a hairnet will help keep those features intact while in storage.

 It is up to you whether you are going for a bag or a stackable container.
-Containers take up more space than plastic bags but can easily be organized and labeled.
+Containers take up more space than Silk bags but can easily be organized and labeled.
 You may even use the original box your wig came with, as it is also handy when traveling.

 Pro Tip: Even though they are packed nicely, handling the container or bag with care is important to avoid tangling or damaging your wig.
 It may also be wise to invest in a dedicated wig box to ensure the safety and welfare of your wig.